JackLuo0505/ValuePilot/readme.md

 ## 6. Test Action Selection in Scenarios using `action_chosing.py`

-Finally, test the action selection in different scenarios using the `action_chosing.py` script.
+Then, test the action selection in different scenarios using the `action_chosing.py` script.
 This script evaluates and ranks actions based on user preferences and the results from the trained models.

+## 7. Compare final results using `human_study/compare.py`
+Finally, test model performance in action choosing with real human and other benchmark LLM models using `human_study/compare.py`.
+This script list out the similarity between real human data and models, including our ValuePilot and other large language models.